 Individual coverage HRAs (ICHRA) and Medicare

-The individual coverage health reimbursement arrangement (ICHRA) is a great option for employers who want to provide affordable health benefits to their employees.
+The individual coverage health reimbursement arrangement (ICHRA) is a great option for employers seeking to provide affordable health benefits to their employees.
 It gives employees the freedom to choose the insurance plans that fit their specific needs.

-However, for many Medicare-eligible employees, the relationship between ICHRAs and Medicare can be complex, often leading to confusion and misconceptions.
+But the ICHRA isn’t only for employees with marketplace coverage.
+It also works alongside Medicare.
+However, for many Medicare-eligible employees, the relationship between ICHRA and Medicare can seem complex, often leading to confusion and misconceptions.

-In this article, we’ll explore how ICHRAs and Medicare interact.
+In this article, we'll explain how ICHRA and Medicare interact.

 • How Medicare beneficiaries can benefit from an ICHRA.